Also known as Buyer, Grain Buyer, Grain Merchandiser, Grain Origination Specialist, Purchasing Agent, Tobacco Buyer

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Grain Buyer tend to value Independence, Working Conditions, and Relationships.
+Compared to most people, those working as a Grain Buyer tend to value Independence, Working Conditions, and Achievement.

 Most importantly, Grain Buyers strongly value Independence.
 Occupations that satisfy this work value allow employees to work on their own and make decisions.